Micarea termitophila

-Micarea termitophila is a species of lichen in the family Physciaceae.
+Micarea termitophila is a species of lichen-forming fungus in the family Ectolechiaceae.
 It grows on the soil of termite nests in Brazil.

 Taxonomy

 The lichen Micarea termitophila was formally described by the lichenologists André Aptroot and Marcela Cáceres in 2014.
 The holotype, collected from a black termite nest in Amazonas, Brazil, is preserved at the ISE herbarium (Federal University of Sergipe), with an isotype at ABL (University of Groningen).

 Description

 The thallus of Micarea termitophila is and with a greenish hue, approximately 50 mm thick, and has a dull and roughened surface texture.
 The thallus houses algae, about 2–4 mm in diameter, beneath a thin, hyaline cortex.The authors note that it somewhat resembles a crustose Stereocaulon in thallus form.